wsadrak/100-programming-Java-challenges/README.md

 16. [Reverse String using recursion](https://gist.github.com/wsadrak/a7eedb156c354b82bb94fda8ac541114) - program to reverse string using recursion

 17. [Palindrome using recursion](https://gist.github.com/wsadrak/ab50846f72aa0c66be9aee248454fa79) - program to check whether String is palindrome using recursion

+18. [Reverse array](https://gist.github.com/wsadrak/5a14f1ffaa9b193012467525afc5fcfc) - program to program reverse the array.
+For example if user enters the array elements as 1, 2, 3, 4, 5 then the program would reverse the array and the elements of array would be 5, 4, 3, 2, 1.